Gambia Information Site

 Home Properties Guide

 Most people prefer locations as close to the beach as possible on the Atlantic coastline.
-Please note that in most cases these houses are generally available to the east of the Kombo Coastal Road and outside the Tourist Development Area (TDA), so often, the nearest you will get is often 500 metres or more.
-However, there are locations where properties for sale on or near the beach like in parts of Brufut Height, Bijilo, Cape Point, Fajara, Gunjur, Sanyang, Kololi and Kotu.
+Please note that in most cases these houses are generally available to the east of the Kombo Coastal Road and outside the Tourist Development Area (TDA), so often, the nearest you will get is often 800 metres or more.
+However, there are locations where properties for sale on or near the beach like in parts of Brufut Heights, Bijilo, Cape Point, Fajara, Gunjur, Sanyang, Kololi and Kotu.
 Homes in Gambia are often acquired as either a permanent residence, holiday home, retirement home or simply as a property investment.

 Note: Please read the disclaimer.
 The owner of accessgambia.com does not accept any responsibility for any damage, misunderstandings or losses of any kind arising out of anyone following or not following any of the information above.
 Get independent legal advice from a Banjul based attorney first before inspecting any property or making any real estate decisions.